zeckli/terrazzo-maker/README.md

 </p>

 ## Description
-`terrazzo-maker` is a dummy terrazzo pattern generator written in Typescript, and it utilizes [D3](https://github.com/d3/d3) to create SVG.
+`terrazzo-maker` is a dummy terrazzo pattern generator written in Typescript, and it's empowered by [D3](https://github.com/d3/d3).
+You can utilize it to creae a SVG element or convert it to a base64 string.
 Hope it helps. 🦊

 ## Install
 ```